P-p-H-d/mlib/README.md

 If there is no longer any owner of the shared data, it is destroyed using its `CLEAR` method and the allocated memory freed.
 If `out` is NULL, it does nothing.

+Afterwards, the shared pointer `out` shall not be used anymore.

 ##### `void name_clear(name_t *out)`

 Alias of `name_release`